sdelements/sde-mcp/README.md

 * `list_projects` - List all projects with optional filtering
 * `get_project` - Get detailed project information
 * `create_project` - Create a new project
+* `create_project_from_code` - Create application and project in SD Elements based on code context.
+Returns the project survey structure for AI review.
+The AI should determine appropriate survey answers from available options and set them using `add_survey_answers_by_text` or `set_project_survey_by_text`, then commit the draft.
+The survey draft is automatically committed only if answers are already selected (e.g., from application template), ensuring countermeasures are generated.
 * `update_project` - Update project details
 * `delete_project` - Delete a project